 * Low energy light bulbs are used where possible and we will replace all bulbs with them when they need replacing.

-Please see below a detailed list of our Environmental and Sustainable activities each year.
+Please see below a detailed list of our Environmental and Sustainable activities and initiatives over the years:

 - Rescued five Welsh mountain ponies and allowing them to graze on the land.